-Our caring and sporting adventures have continued in 2018 with our trip to Madagascar.
+Our solidary and sporting adventures have continued in 2018 with our trip to Madagascar.
 A distant island, a country of contrasts and one of the most beautiful places on earth.
 A world of human, animal and geographical diversity.

-The final result was 9-1 (Goal Rubén Romera), with a very equal first part and a very sporty way of playing both teams.
-The event was promoted as an opportunity, through sport, to convey to the young population the importance of conflict resolution in a peaceful way, the fight against corruption, citizen participation and non-violence.
+The final result was 9-1 (goal scored by Rubén Romera), with a very even first half, and a very sporting way of playing by both teams.
+The event was promoted as an opportunity through sport to convey to young people the importance of resolving conflict peacefully, the fight against corruption, citizen participation and non-violence.